 Surgical Considerations include the following:

-• Comprehensive Diagnostics: Postoperative histological examination provides definitive diagnosis and staging, guiding further management.
+- Comprehensive Diagnostics: Postoperative histological examination provides a definitive diagnosis and staging, guiding further management.

-• Adaptability: Surgery can address a broader range of pathologies, including larger nodules and those with suspicious features.
+- Adaptability: Thyroid nodule removal surgery can address a broader range of pathologies, including larger nodules and those with suspicious features.

 Making the Choice: RFA vs. Surgery